Mesquite High School (Arizona): Campus

 There are twenty main buildings in the school, with a courtyard between the two major constructions.
 Over the summer of 2019, the school was remodeled and classrooms became organized by department/subject field.

 Most classes are in the B, G, and A buildings.
 The portables located near the staff parking lot once held a variety of classes, but as of the 2012–2013 school year, the only portables in use are for Global Academy, an online school that has taken up residence at Mesquite.
 The A building holds the administration offices, the library, many of the science classrooms, and a connection between the B and G buildings on the second floor.
 The auditorium, music, and drama classes are located in the F building, which is adjacent to the D building, home to the school's main cafeteria.
 The B building houses math and English, while C.T.E.
 (Career and Technology Education) courses, world languages, and social studies classes can be found in G. There are also food courts in the B and G buildings, although they no longer serves food due to budget cuts.
 The gym and the physical education classes are located in the C building.

-Extracurricular activities

-The school's digital communications class (ROOTS) constructs nationally recognized and awarded yearbooks throughout the year, typically released in early May.
-There are over 30 clubs present in the school, including Japanese Club, National Honor Society, Key Club, FBLA, Drama Club, Ecology Club (which handles the school's recycling program), European Club, and an FFA chapter.
-The school also offers a Speech and Debate team, and a Student Council (StuCo), which has been awarded Council of Distinction a number of times by the Arizona Association of Student Councils.
-The school has four orchestras, six choirs, and six bands (including marching and jazz bands).